brianwhelan/heroku/README.md

 	●	New calendar is created with the same ID as deleted calendar.
 User notified by JSON encoded message

 	●	Calendars are listed.
 New calendar does not contain any data from the original calendar.

+	You will find the results in file "testDeleteCal.txt"